 - 3-4 competitors for Alpine.
 Fastest 3 times from the first and second runs are added together

 - 2-3 competitors for Skiercross, Freestyle Moguls, Snowboard Giant Slalom, Snowboard Cross, Ski Slopestyle and Snowboard Slopestyle

-- Team results in Snowboard Cross, Ski Cross and Moguls are calculated on two best times/scores from the first qualifying run.
+- Team results in Snowboard Cross and Ski Cross are calculated on two best times/scores from the first qualifying run

-- Snowboard Giant Slalom team result will be calculated by the fastest 2 runs in each of the two runs
+- Snowboard Giant Slalom team result will be calculated by adding the fastest 2 runs in each of the two runs together

 - 3 competitors for the Cross Country Freestyle and Relay.
 The lowest combined times of all three team members will determine the team results.